-- Internal Audit, which is responsible for assessing the completeness, functionality, reliability and adequacy of the internal control system and risk management, checking, both on an ongoing basis and in relation to specific needs and respecting the international standards, the operation and the suitability, through an audit plan approved by the Board of Directors, based on a structured process of analysis and prioritisation of the main risks; - Risk Management, which has the responsibility to identify, measure, assess and monitor on an ongoing basis the current and future risks at the individual level and aggregate to which the Company is or could be exposed, and their interdependencies; - Compliance and Anti-Money Laundering Department, which is responsible for assessing, according to a risk-based approach, the adequacy of the procedures, processes, policies and internal organisation in order to prevent the risk of non-compliance, or the risk of incurring legal or regulatory sanctions, material financial losses or reputational damage as a result of violations of mandatory rules (laws, regulations, the Supervisory Authority rulings) and self-regulation (for instance statutes, codes of conduct, codes of corporate governance, internal policies and corporate communication documents); - Actuarial Function, which has the main task to verify based on the principles of Solvency II the adequacy of technical reserves, ensure appropriateness of the methodologies, underlying models and assumptions used in calculation of Technical Provisions, assess the sufficiency and quality of data used in calculation of Technical Provisions, compare best estimates against experience, inform on the reliability and adequacy of the calculation of Technical Provisions, express an opinion on the Overall Risk and Solvency Assessment ("ORSA") report, on the overall underwriting policy, on the adequacy of reinsurance arrangements and contribute to the effective implementation of the risk management system.
-In 2020 the Company appointed a Chief Actuary ("CA").
-The CA is responsible for overview of the outsourced Actuarial Function.
-The CA will contribute to discussions on methodology and assumptions used in calculating the
+- Internal Audit, which is responsible for assessing the completeness, functionality, reliability and adequacy of the internal control system and risk management.
+Checking both on an ongoing basis and in relation to specific needs and respecting the international standards, the operation and the suitability, through an audit plan approved by the Board of Directors, based on a structured process of analysis and prioritisation of the main risks; - Risk Management, which has the responsibility to oversee the identifying, mitigating, measuring, assessing and monitoring of the current and future risks on an ongoing basis at an individual and aggregate level to which the Company (and their interdependencies) is or could be exposed. - Compliance and Anti-Money Laundering Department, which is responsible for assessing, according to a risk-based approach, the adequacy of the procedures, processes, policies and internal organisation in order to prevent the risk of non-compliance, or the risk of incurring legal or regulatory sanctions, material financial losses or reputational damage as a result of violations of mandatory rules (laws, regulations, the Supervisory Authority rulings) and self-regulation (for instance statutes, codes of conduct, codes of corporate governance, internal policies and corporate communication documents). - Actuarial Function, which has the main task to verify based on the principles of Solvency II the adequacy of technical reserves, ensure appropriateness of the methodologies, underlying models and assumptions used in calculation of Technical Provisions, assess the sufficiency and quality of data used in calculation of Technical Provisions, compare best estimates against experience, inform on the reliability and adequacy of the calculation of Technical Provisions, express an opinion on the Overall Risk and Solvency Assessment ("ORSA") report, on the overall underwriting policy, on the adequacy of reinsurance arrangements and contribute to the effective implementation of the risk management system.